Getting back to life:

 Would you rather make slow, pain-free progress towards building a healthy running, or exercise, base so you don’t risk another injury?

-With that said, here’s 6 steps you can take to get back to exercise safely, after an injury:
+With that said, here are 6 steps you can take to get back to exercise safely, after an injury:

-It’s easy to want to go back to exactly what you were doing before an injury put you out, but not so quick!
-If you go back to running how you did before right away, or if you go back to the gym and exert all your energy, you run the risk of making yourself weaker which means a higher risk of another injury!
+It’s easy to want to go back to exactly what you were doing before an injury put you out, but not so quickly!
+If you go back to running like you did before right away, or if you go back to the gym and exert all your energy, you run the risk of making yourself weaker which means a higher risk of another injury!

 Add to that your body has likely been out of exercise for a couple of weeks or more, it could be a little weaker.